valsworthen/random/deeplearning_ami_setup.md

 ```
 ### Download and install Cuda:
 CUDA is a large file to download (~1.5Gb)
-You can find the download link for the appropriate version here : https://developer.nvidia.com/cuda-downloads
+You can find the download link for the appropriate version [here](https://developer.nvidia.com/cuda-downloads)

 **Please note that Tensorflow 1.4 IS NOT compatible with CUDA 9**
 ```bash